-Unilateral hydronephrosis is swelling of one kidney due to a backup of urine.
+Hydronephrosis is swelling of one kidney due to a backup of urine.
 This problem may occur in one kidney.

-Treatment and prognosis for unilateral hydronephrosis depend on what is causing the kidney swelling.
+Treatment depends on the cause of the kidney swelling.
 Treatment may include:

-Patients who have only one kidney, who have immune-compromising disorders such as diabetes or HIV, or who have received a transplant should be treated promptly.
+People who have only one kidney, who have immune system disorders such as diabetes or HIV, or who have had a transplant will need treatment right away.